-This property MAY be specified multiple times in any iCalendar component.
+This property can be specified zero or more times in any iCalendar component.

 The value of this property is free-form text that creates an identifier for associated components.
 All components that use the same REFID value are associated through that value and can be located or retrieved as a group.
 For example, all of the events in a travel itinerary would have the same REFID value, so as to be grouped together.